 There are quite a number of programming languages and approaches that can be employed to develop a mobile app.
 All of them have their own strengths and weaknesses, so what is perhaps more important that trying to learn about them all is to work with a seasoned developer who can make smart decisions for your particular project.

 As this post is designed to provide a broad overview of the process, we will just provide a brief summary of some key software development concepts to ground you.
+Bespoke software development is something you’ll likely lean towards when developing an app but there are also a lot of other choices too, but after a little research, you’ll be able to find software solutions best designed for your app.
 An online search can easily lead you into the weeds of any of these topics!

 You’ve probably heard people reference the idea of using a “full stack developer,” which begs the question of what is a stack?
 A tech stack can be defined as “the set of technologies an organization uses to build a web or mobile application.
 It is a combination of programming languages, frameworks, libraries, patterns, servers, UI/UX solutions, software, and tools.”
 Most often the tech stack is divided into skills related to the front end and the back end.